guenther-brunthaler/someplace-uplm-dyeg6r0e3fkjm3jmruu7dxvaj/README.md

 swap space is encrypted as well.
 Because otherwise the memory image of the running process could be swapped out to disk unprotected, where it could be found by an attacker later.

+Of course, all this only matters if you are actually using uplm for processing confidential data.
+You do not need to consider such issues at all if you use uplm just for doing long math.